tuplex/tuplex/tuplex/awslambda/README.md

 This folder contains code for the AWS C++ Lambda executor which can be deployed when using the AWS Lambda backend.

-Can only built on Linux.
+Is only built on Linux (for MacOS use the hosted package).

 # Setup Guide
 ## Initial AWS Setup